jana-s-r/Responsive-Chess-Board/README.md

 # Responsive-Chess-Board

-This project demonstrates a simple implementation of a Responsive Chess-Board using HTML and CSS.It provides a static representation of a standard 8x8 Responsive Chess-Board layout.
+This project demonstrates a simple implementation of a Responsive Chess-Board using HTML and CSS.
+It provides a static representation of a standard 8x8 Responsive Chess-Board layout.